zubxxr/Vehicle-Data-Simulation-and-Visualization/README.md

 4. Open the User Interface
     - Click the first bullet point `visit the Eclipse Ditto™ explorer UI to get started with your first digital twins`.

-## Module 5: Integration of Kuksa with Ditto
+## 4. Integration of Kuksa with Ditto

-Integration of Kuksa with Ditto introduces participants to the process of integrating Kuksa with the Ditto IoT platform to send real-time vehicle data, such as OBD information, to Ditto for simulating a digital twin.
-This module walks through the necessary steps for configuring URLs and authentication variables to interact with the Ditto platform.
-Participants will also learn about key functions, such as retrieving, updating, and deleting "things" and "policies," as well as managing features within the platform.
-The module ensures a seamless flow of data from Kuksa to Ditto for real-time monitoring and digital twin creation.
+This section involves integrating Kuksa with the Ditto IoT platform to send real-time vehicle data, such as OBD information, to Ditto for simulating a digital twin.
+It will walk you through the necessary steps for configuring URLs and authentication variables to interact with the Ditto platform.

 ### URLs and Authentication Variables
 The updates start with defining the URLs for the Things and Policies.
 These URLs are routed to list all the Things and Policies created on your device.
 Feel free to try entering the thingURL inside your web browser.
 The login and password will both be “ditto”, which was also defined in the last line as “auth”.
 However, the policyURL does not work.